Py-AMS/pyams-content/docs/README.rst

 PyAMS_workflow for workflow management, PyAMS_portal to handle presentation templates, or PyAMS_elastic to handle Elasticsearch integration.

-Please note that PyAMS_content doesn't provide any default skin, so you will have to include another package like PyAMS_default_theme to handle presentation.
+Please note that PyAMS_content only provide a basic Bootstrap based skin, so you will have to include other extension packages (like PyAMS_content_themes) to get more advanced graphical themes.